952-444-2044

 6 Signs You Have an Ice Dam

-3. Ice visible through soffit vents
+3. Ice coming through soffit vents or behind fascia boards

 4. Water stains on exterior siding